Other posts from the On a visit to.. series:

-Can we have an om trip to Düsseldorf or is it impossible?
+Can we have an “om trip” to Düsseldorf?

 Of course, you can!
 Düsseldorf has a few nice parks where you can practice yoga outdoor.
 Apart from that, it is a neat city with 600,000 inhabitants right on the famous Rhine River.
 It has a very interesting mix of architecture with quite old and brand new buildings.
 And it is one of Germany’s most dynamic cities.

-Three things which we absolutely have to take with us to Düsseldorf?
+Three things which we have to take with us to Düsseldorf?